Am I Showing Signs of Adult ADHD? What to Watch Out for

 People who struggled with ADHD as children face a much high risk of developing adult ADHD with an estimated 80 to 90 percent of affected children showing signs of ADHD as adults, according to the American Psychological Association.
 In effect, symptoms of this condition do not fade with time, but actually grow increasingly worse when left untreated.

-If you suspect you or someone you know may be struggling with adult ADHD symptoms and have questions about available treatment options, please don’t hesitate to call our toll-free helpline at to speak with one of our phone counselors.
+If you suspect you or someone you know may be struggling with adult ADHD symptoms and have questions about available treatment options, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.